awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 + Protects against accidental reuse of a data key or the wearing out of keys in the AWS Encryption SDK\.

 **AAD Length**  <a name="header-aad-length"></a>
 The length of the additional authenticated data \(AAD\)\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer that specifies the number of bytes that contain the AAD\.
+When the [encryption context](concepts.md#encryption-context) is empty, the AAD Length is 0\.

 **AAD**  <a name="header-aad"></a>
 The additional authenticated data\.
-The AAD is an encoding of the [encryption context](http://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html), an array of key\-value pairs where each key and value is a string of UTF\-8 encoded characters\.
+The AAD is an encoding of the [encryption context](concepts.md#encryption-context), an array of key\-value pairs where each key and value is a string of UTF\-8 encoded characters\.
 The encryption context is converted to a sequence of bytes and used for the AAD value\.
+When the encryption context is empty, there is no AAD field in the header\.
 When the [algorithms with signing](algorithms-reference.md) are used, the encryption context must contain the key\-value pair `{'aws-crypto-public-key', Qtxt}`\.
 Qtxt represents the elliptic curve point Q compressed according to [SEC 1 version 2\.0](http://www.secg.org/sec1-v2.pdf) and then base64\-encoded\.
 The encryption context can contain additional values, but the maximum length of the constructed AAD is 2^16 \- 1 bytes\.
 The following table describes the fields that form the AAD\.
 Key\-value pairs are sorted, by key, in ascending order according to UTF\-8 character code\.
 The bytes are appended in the order shown\.
 **AAD Structure**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/message-format.html)
 **Key\-Value Pair Count**  <a name="aad-count"></a>
 The number of key\-value pairs in the AAD\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer that specifies the number of key\-value pairs in the AAD\.
 The maximum number of key\-value pairs in the AAD is 2^16 \- 1\.
+When there is no encryption context or the encryption context is empty, this field is not present in the AAD structure\.
 **Key Length**  <a name="aad-key-length"></a>
 The length of the key for the key\-value pair\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer that specifies the number of bytes that contain the key\.
 **Key**  <a name="aad-key"></a>